 Convertible securities generally have less potential for gain or loss than common stocks.
-Convertible securities generally provide yields higher than the underlying common stocks, but generally lower than comparable non-convertible securities.
+Convertible securities generally provide yields higher than the underlying common stocks, but generally lower than comparable nonconvertible securities.
 Because of this higher yield, convertible securities generally sell at a price above their "conversion value," which is the current market value of the stock to be received upon conversion.
 The difference between this conversion value and the price of convertible securities will vary over time depending on changes in the value of the underlying common stocks and interest rates.
 When the underlying common stocks decline in value, convertible securities will tend not to decline to the same extent because of the interest or dividend payments and the repayment of principal at maturity for certain types of convertible securities.
 However, securities that are convertible other than at the option of the holder generally do not limit the potential for loss to the same extent as securities convertible at the option of the holder.
 When the underlying common stocks rise in value, the value of convertible securities may also be expected to increase.
-At the same time, however, the difference between the market value of the underlying common stocks.
+At the same time, however, the difference between the market value of convertible securities and their conversion value will narrow, which means that the value of convertible securities will generally not increase to the same extent as the value of the underlying common stocks.
 Because convertible securities may also be interest-rate sensitive, their value may increase as interest rates fall and decrease as interest rates rise.
 Convertible securities are also subject to credit risk, and are often lower-quality securities.